OctopusDeploy/blog/blog/2022-09/octopus-release-2022-q3/index.md

 Learn how to use [Project level insights in our docs](https://octopus.com/docs/insights).

-### Insight across projects and teams with the Space level insights (available to Enterprise customers)
+### Insights across projects and teams with Space level insights

 ![Space level insights with Octopus Deploy DevOps Insights](devops-insights-space-level-insights.png "width=500")